ipugh/JQuery-datalist/readme.md

 2. Due to the Same-origin policy, this code will not work correct locally.
 Make sure you are using it on a web server.

 ## Why?
-A JQuery Implementation of the html datalist tag was created because currently the datalist tag is not supported in Safari.
+A JQuery Implementation of the html datalist tag was created because currently the datalist tag is not supported in Safari or on mobile devices.

 ## To Do
 - Up/Down arrow keys to move